Baltoli/project-docs/notes/writeups/acq_rel_analyses.md

 * In fact, we don't need to reinvent this data structure.
 Now that we're on LLVM 3.4, we can just compute the actual call graph.

+So now given a call graph, what needs to be done is:

+* For each function in the module, look at its immediate calls and mark them as acquirers / releasers as appropriate.
+* Then for each releaser, check that there are no acquirers in its transitive call graph.
+* This isn't quite right - actually what we want is for there not to be any acquirers after any releasers in the transitive call graph of the *bound function*.
+How do we actually want to do this?
+I think the current call graph structure is somewhat inadequate.
+* Within a single function, we have no guarantees about the ordering of function calls - *unless* we add dominance tree analysis to this?

 ## FF...T

 TODO